On the launch of my new company, I thought I would also share my journey.

 Thrive - Arianna Huffington

 A Ride Of A Lifetime - Bob Igor

 Do you have any daily routines?

 I am a massive routines person.
 I have followed Hal Elrod's, Miracle Morning routine for years.
-Based on his six rituals of S A V E R S (silence, affirmations, visualisation, excercise, reading and scribe).
-I wake up super early, drink my favourite tea and then practise all five rituals.
-I then write down what I want to get done for the rest of the day and only then I check my phone and emails.
+Based on his six rituals - S A V E R S (silence, affirmations, visualisation, excercise, reading and scribe).
+I wake up super early, drink my favourite tea and then practise all six rituals.
+I then write down what I want to get done for the rest of the day in my journal and only then I check my phone and emails.
 I take my dog for a walk and then begin my work day.

 I try to break my work day down to micro-steps to make everything more achievable and manageble.
-I block out time on certain days to specific areas, Monday is social media focused where I plan my feed posts for the week, Tuesday creative time, Wednesday meetings, Thursday Marketing and Fridays website.
+Prior to my launch, I block out time on certain days to specific areas, Monday is social media focused where I plan my feed posts for the week, Tuesday creative time, Wednesday meetings, Thursday Marketing and Fridays website.

 What is your favourite possession and why?

 It would have to be my seated buddha, I fell in love with him a couple of years ago when I saw him on the Ting Ying stand at the Design Centre, to then be gifted him when I left the Design Centre was the most incredible surprise.
 To have something so beautiful represent such a happy time in my life and be here to guide me in my next chapter means so much to me.
 He happily sits on my desk and gives me immeasurable joy every time I look at him.